 7.2.
-Repeater Devices
+Powerline Repeater Devices

-UPB Repeater devices are a special class of UPB device that are designed to only accept a Repeater Packet and then retransmit it as a Non-Repeater Packet (i.e. clear the REP field and re-transmit it).
-All other UPB devices are designed to reject Repeater Packets and only accept Non-Repeater Packets (i.e. REPRQ = 00).
-UPB Repeater devices are used to increase the communication reliability in commercial applications but are not used in residential applications.
-UPB Repeater devices can also be used in a three-phase wiring arrangement to repeat packets from one phase to the other phases.
+UPB Powerline Repeater devices are a special class of UPB device that are designed to only accept a Repeater Packet and then retransmit it as a Normal Packet (i.e. clear the REP field and re-transmit it).
+All other UPB devices are designed to reject Repeater Packets and only accept Normal Packets (i.e. REPRQ = 00).
+UPB Powerline Repeater devices are used to increase the communication reliability in commercial applications but are not currently used in residential applications.